Quick Start¶

 Review the result table.

-Import the adjusted file into the Helix.
+Import the adjusted file into the processor.

 Listen through the presets and snapshots.